Woodrow Wilson

-Thomas Woodrow Wilson (December 28, 1856 – February 3, 1924) was an American politician and academic who served as the 28th president of the United States from 1913 to 1921.
-A member of the Democratic Party, Wilson served as the president of Princeton University and as the governor of New Jersey before winning the 1912 presidential election.
-As president, Wilson changed the nation's economic policies and led the United States into World War I in 1917.
-He was the leading architect of the League of Nations, and his progressive stance on foreign policy came to be known as Wilsonianism.
+Thomas Woodrow Wilson (December 28, 1856 – February 3, 1924) was the 28th president of the United States, serving from 1913 to 1921.
+He was the only Democrat to serve as president during the Progressive Era when Republicans dominated the presidency and legislative branches.
+As president, Wilson changed the nation's economic policies and led the United States into World War I. He was the leading architect of the League of Nations, and his stance on foreign policy came to be known as Wilsonianism.

-Wilson grew up in the American South, mainly in Augusta, Georgia, during the Civil War and Reconstruction.
-After earning a Ph.D. in history and political science from Johns Hopkins University, Wilson taught at various colleges before becoming the president of Princeton University and a spokesman for progressivism in higher education.
-As governor of New Jersey from 1911 to 1913, Wilson broke with party bosses and won the passage of several progressive reforms.
-To win the presidential nomination he mobilized progressives and Southerners to his cause at the 1912 Democratic National Convention.
-Wilson defeated incumbent Republican William Howard Taft and third-party nominee Theodore Roosevelt to easily win the 1912 United States presidential election, becoming the first Southerner to do so since 1848.
-During his first year as president, Wilson authorized the widespread imposition of segregation inside the federal bureaucracy.
-His first term was largely devoted to pursuing passage of his progressive New Freedom domestic agenda.
-His first major priority was the Revenue Act of 1913, which lowered tariffs and began the modern income tax.
-Wilson also negotiated the passage of the Federal Reserve Act, which created the Federal Reserve System.
-Two major laws, the Federal Trade Commission Act and the Clayton Antitrust Act, were enacted to promote business competition and combat extreme corporate power.
+Born in Staunton, Virginia, Wilson grew up in the Southern United States during the American Civil War and Reconstruction era.
+After earning a Ph.D. in history and political science from Johns Hopkins University, Wilson taught at several colleges prior to being appointed president of Princeton University, where he emerged as a prominent spokesman for progressivism in higher education.
+Wilson served as the governor of New Jersey from 1911 to 1913, during which he broke with party bosses and won the passage of several progressive reforms.

+In the 1912 election, Wilson defeated the incumbent Republican president, William Howard Taft, and the third-party nominee and former president Theodore Roosevelt, becoming the first Southerner to win the presidency since 1848.
+During his first year as president, Wilson authorized the widespread imposition of racial segregation inside the federal bureaucracy, and his opposition to women's suffrage drew protests.
+His first term was largely devoted to pursuing the passage of his progressive New Freedom domestic agenda.
+His first major priority was the Revenue Act of 1913, which began the modern income tax, and the Federal Reserve Act, which created the Federal Reserve System.
+At the outbreak of World War I in 1914, the U.S. declared neutrality as Wilson tried to negotiate peace between the Allied and Central Powers.